What is B2B customer loyalty?

 Contact and company data enrichment with 95%+ accuracy for account intelligence

-Real-time intent signals to identify at-risk accounts or expansion opportunities
+Buyer Intent signals and GTM Context Graph reasoning to identify at-risk accounts or expansion opportunities before they surface in CRM stage changes

 CRM integration with Salesforce, HubSpot, Microsoft Dynamics, and other platforms